initMayday/symlink-manager/README.md

 [Arch User Repository](https://aur.archlinux.org/packages/symlink-manager)

 ##  Licensing
-Symlink-manager is licensed under `AGPL-3.0-or-later`
+The projects's source code is licensed under `AGPL-3.0-or-later`

+The branding (eg. project name, logos etc.) is not covered by the aforementioned license, and remains the sole property of initMayday.
+Please seek permission from myself before using it, if required, to determine if it is an acceptable use case.
+Reasonable descriptive use (eg. packaging, articles, etc.) is an example of an acceptable use case.
+If there are any queries regarding this, please ask.

-You can purchase the program for 3GBP (or equivalent) [here](https://github.com/initMayday/licensing/blob/master/payment.md).
+You can purchase the program for 5GBP (or equivalent) [here](https://github.com/initMayday/licensing/blob/master/payment.md)